World-renowned cardiac surgeon Dr. John Ochsner dies

 According to a release from the healthcare system, Ochsner dedicated nearly six decades to the advancement of medical quality in New Orleans.
 He also served prominently in numerous community and civic organizations.

 The release goes on say Ochsner helped set the tone for the modern-day Group Practice launched by his father, Dr. Alton Ochsner.
-A notable achievement in his carrier includes performing the first heart transplant in the Gulf South region in 1970 and just four years later implanted a heart pacemaker in the youngest patient ever.
+Some of his most notable achievements include performing the first heart transplant in the Gulf South region in 1970, and, just four years later, implanting a heart pacemaker in the youngest patient ever.

 “We are deeply saddened by the passing of Dr. John L. Ochsner, Sr., For more than 57 years, Dr. Ochsner has been a consistent, larger-than-life presence across our hospitals and with our staff and patients," statements reads. " His sphere of influence spanned across New Orleans, generations of Ochsner physicians and colleagues and the international medical community."